MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/customize-sales-accelerator-sellers.md

 5. Configure the following options:
     - Select the **Seller availability settings** toggle.
-    - Under **Select a calendar**<!--note from editor: Edit okay?
-You don't want to say "From the **Xxx** option".
-In this case, I assume that this string is the label for the options you describe below, which the image seems to indicate is also "Seller availability settings".
-I assume the image doesn't show the final UI though?-->, choose a calendar type from which sellers can configure work hours and vacation days so that leads and opportunities can be assigned based on sellers' availability:
+    - Under **Select a calendar**, choose a calendar type from which sellers can configure work hours and vacation days so that leads and opportunities can be assigned based on sellers' availability:
         - **CRM calendar** allows sellers to configure work hours and vacation days through the Dynamics 365 calendar in personal settings.
 By default, this option is selected.
 More information [Configure your work availability](personalize-sales-accelerator.md#configure-your-work-availability)
         - **Outlook** allows sellers to configure work hours and vacation days through the Outlook calendar.
 Before you select this option, verify that [server-side synchronization of email, appointments, contacts, and tasks](/power-platform/admin/set-up-server-side-synchronization-of-email-appointments-contacts-and-tasks?context=/dynamics365/context/sales-context) is configured for your organization.